Okanagan-Shuswap weather: mainly sunny - Lake Country Calendar

-Kelowna: Sunny, becoming a mix of sun and cloud this afternoon.
-High 29 C.
+Kelowna: Sunny.
+Becoming a mix of sun and cloud this morning.
+High 28 C. UV index 9 or very high.

+Tonight: Partly cloudy.
+Becoming cloudy overnight with 30 per cent chance of showers, risk of a thunderstorm overnight.
+Low 12 C.

+Vernon: Sunny.
+Becoming a mix of sun and cloud this morning.
+High 28 C. UV index 9 or very high.

+Tonight: Mainly cloudy.
+40 per cent chance of showers late this evening and overnight with risk of a thunderstorm.
+Low 13 C.

-Get your beachwear ready, Environment Canada is calling for a sunny Saturday tomorrow.
+Environment Canada is calling for a chance of showers tomorrow across the Okanagan.

-Show us photos of you enjoying the warm weather by tagging us in all your social media posts with #yourkelowna, #yourvernon, #yourpenticton, #yoursalmonarm.
+Remember to tag us in all your weather-related posts on social media by using the hashtag #yourkelowna, #yourvernon, #yourpenticton, #yoursalmonarm.

 To report a typo, email: